Integral representation and supports of functionals on Lipschitz spaces: Introduction

 Notice the strong similarity between the supports defined thusly and the usual notion of support of a measure on $M$.
 This, together with the fact that measures also act (by integration) as functionals on the space $\Lip_0(M)$, makes it natural to analyze the relationship between both concepts of support, framed within a more general analysis of the analogy between $\lipfree{M}$ and spaces of measures on $M$.

 Let us briefly report on some previous related results to be found in the existing literature.
-It is stated in \cite[p.
+Godefroy and Kalton state in \cite[p.
 123]{GoKa_2003} that finite Borel measures on $M$ with compact supports can be identified with elements of $\lipfree{M}$, even as Bochner integrals.
-On the other hand, \cite[Theorem 3.19]{Weaver2} shows that not all elements of $\lipfree{M}$ correspond to such measures when $M$ is compact and infinite.
-In \cite[Proposition 2.7]{AmPu_2016} the authors show that finite Borel measures on $M$ with finite first moment induce elements of $\lipfree{M}$ and conversely, any positive element $m\in\lipfree{M}$, i.e. such that $\duality{m,f}\geq 0$ for any $f\geq 0$, can be represented by a Borel measure $\mu$ on $M$ (we warn the reader that this statement contains a typo according to which $\mu$ is always a probability measure, which is not true as $\mu$ does not even have to be finite -- see Remark \ref{rm:ambrosio_puglisi} below).
-The paper \cite{HiWo_2009} is also worth mentioning, wherein the authors do not analyze $\Lip_0(M)$ but rather the related spaces $\mathrm{BL}(M)$ of bounded Lipschitz functions with norm $\norm{f}=\lipnorm{f}+\norm{f}_\infty$, and $\Lip_e(M)=\Lip_0(M)\oplus_1\RR$.
+On the other hand, Weaver shows in \cite[Theorem 3.19]{Weaver2} that not all elements of $\lipfree{M}$ correspond to such measures when $M$ is compact and infinite.
+In \cite[Proposition 2.7]{AmPu_2016}, Ambrosio and Puglisi show that finite Borel measures on $M$ with finite first moment induce elements of $\lipfree{M}$ and conversely, any positive element $m\in\lipfree{M}$, i.e. such that $\duality{m,f}\geq 0$ for any $f\geq 0$, can be represented by a Borel measure $\mu$ on $M$ (we warn the reader that this statement contains a typo according to which $\mu$ is always a probability measure, which is not true as $\mu$ does not even have to be finite -- see Remark \ref{rm:ambrosio_puglisi} below).
+The paper \cite{HiWo_2009} by Hille and Worm is also worth mentioning, wherein the authors do not analyze $\Lip_0(M)$ but rather the related space $\Lip_e(M)=\Lip_0(M)\oplus_1\RR$ and the space $\mathrm{BL}(M)$ of bounded Lipschitz functions with norm $\norm{f}=\lipnorm{f}+\norm{f}_\infty$.
 Both spaces are shown to admit preduals whose positive elements can be represented by finite Borel measures on $M$.

 In the present paper, we carry out a comprehensive analysis of the relationship between measures and elements of $\lipfree{M}$ for a general complete metric space $M$ extending the studies mentioned in the previous paragraph.
 In particular, we give characterizations for those elements of $\lipfree{M}$ that can be represented as a Radon or (not necessarily finite) Borel measure on $M$ and vice versa, and show that the supports agree up to the base point.
 Moreover, we identify those metric spaces $M$ for which every element of $\lipfree{M}$ can be represented by a Borel measure.